 The lead-up to the trial: Pre-trial processes

-When you plead not guilty, the case will usually go to a trial without any other pre-hearing before a judge.
+Where you have pleaded not guilty, the case will usually go to a trial without any other pre-hearing before a judge.

 Note: If you’ve been charged with a crime and have pleaded not guilty, you have the right under New Zealand’s Bill of Rights to have adequate time and facilities to prepare your defence.
 The Criminal Procedure Act contains specific rules about how much time there will be between the different steps in the criminal court process – these time frames are explained in the next section in more detail.